aliviahossain/Disease-prediction/README.md

 # Disease-prediction
-A probability calculator using Baye's Theorem to estimate survival chances of a disease based on past hospital data.
+A probability calculator using Bayes' Theorem to estimate survival chances of a disease based on past hospital data.

-# 🧮 Disease prediction
+# 🧮 Disease Prediction

 A project that applies **Bayes' Theorem** to estimate the **percentage chance of survival** from a disease using historical hospital data.
 Designed to help understand real-world applications of Bayesian probability in medical diagnosis and survival prediction.

 ---